 There was nothing that he really wanted here, nothing that wouldn’t have already been brought to him.
 Now it seemed like nothing more than a disgusting crypt of their failed relationship.
 Joni got up and washed his face, his eyes were a little bit red, he needed to get out, this was a mistake.

 He left the apartment, wondering how to deal with the lease they had, this had to be something that he should consult his lawyer about.
 Joni felt annoyed, his stress level rose, he didn’t want to deal with this all.
 He just wanted his life back to normal, get a new place to live alone and forget all of this.
-He checked the time: 12.00, he had promised to meet Markus at 1pm at the city centre at a coffee shop, only he didn’t feel like facing the crowd after all, didn’t think he was ready to be around so many people and so much noise, not after visiting the apartment.
-Sighing, Joni dialled the number of his friend.
+He checked the time: 12.00, he had promised to meet Markus at 1pm at the city center at a coffee shop, only he didn’t feel like facing the crowd after all, didn’t think he was ready to be around so many people and so much noise, not after visiting the apartment.
+Sighing, Joni dialed the number of his friend.

 “Hi!” the familiar cheerful voice answered.

-“Hi… Um, do you mind a change of plans, I don’t feel like going to Helsinki now, I’m sorry… Just… Tired and I’m by car, so… I’d rather not drive there.”
+“Hi… Um, do you mind a change of plans?
+I don’t feel like going to Helsinki now, I’m sorry… Just… Tired and I’m by car, so… I’d rather not drive there.”